marvin/AdminTools/README.md

 * finish documentation
 * finish file transfer to mx and relay servers
 * include some other tools I was thinking of
-* include the syslog server which isnt part of the frontend atm

 Installation
 -----------